by Carrie Rosten.

 Carrie Rosten was born and raised in Hollywood to a Chinese-American mother and a Jewish-WASP father.
 She began her career as a wardrobe stylist in Los Angeles and then worked at several publications in New York including W, BlackBook, OUT, and at BULLETT, where she was the Publisher and Chief Brand Officer.
 Her first novel, Chloe Leiberman (Sometimes Wong) was published by Random House in 2005.
 In 2012, Carrie self-published a children’s e-book, “Soma So Strange.”

 Currently, Carrie consults with lifestyle, media and entertainment brands on brand strategy while also running TBD Mama, a community committed to exploring the state of motherhood.
 She recently relocated to LA from NYC with her husband, Kamuti, 5-year-old son, Karuna and 9-month-old rainbow baby girl, Amara.
 Follow her on IG: tbd_mama

 Are you ready to write your own book and bring your characters to life?
-Contact us to talk about your work and find out how we can support you.
+We’re here to support you.